fatemashaque/Game-of-Life-/README.md

 # Game-of-Life-
+This program simulates John Von Neumann's Game of Life.
+The definition of life according to John Von Neumann is that a cell is alive if it can reproduce itself and simulate a Turing machine.

 The user must be able to provide these 3 things as arguments when executing the program from Console:

 the size of the square grid (any integer)